cuspaceflight/CamPyRoS/README.md

 `pip install git+https://github.com/cuspaceflight/CamPyRoS.git`

-The "wind" and "statistics" modules will not run.
 Statistics has a dependancy not fully supported by windows, to install it:

 `pip install ray` on most platforms, for Windows problems see [here](https://docs.ray.io/en/master/installation.html).

-Wind depends on a library called iris which can only be installed with conda:

-`conda install iris, iris_grib`

-> Note: after some more testing this won't work for anyone on Windows, I am in the process fo sorting this out (the problem is a codec dependancy which there is no way for us to fix) by writing an library to read the other GFS distrobution method, see [gfspy](https://github.com/jagoosw/gfspy).
-You can still run and contribute without using the wind module.
-If you really want to use the wind module please [email](jagoosw@protonmail.com) or message me and we can try and sort out access to something remote you can use to run it.

-This may then demand you install another library when you try to run it:

-`pip install eccodes-python`

-Alternativly you can download this repository and move it to either your system path or somewhere you will exclusivly use it from then:

-`conda env create -f enviroment.yml -n <name>`

-`conda activate <name>`

-From within the downloaded folder.
+If you don't install this the statistics module will run but only single threaded which will be *extremely* slow.

 ## Usage